tapuaharel/matrix-homeserver-project/UBUNTU.md

 Ubuntu Server LTS is the operating system running on the Raspberry Pi 4.

-## Overview
-System preparation in order to boot the operating system from the NVMe drive.

 ## Installation

 - Flash the Raspberry Pi OS 64bit image onto the MicroSD card using Raspberry Pi Imager.